 Pen Pal Program

 The Pen Pal Project is a letter writing initiative of Sister2Sister encouraging people to communicate with women and children in Kenya.
 Through letter writing we share our pain and struggles with others and when they reply we learn that we have a lot in common.
-The art of letter writing has died since computers have become easily accessible These letters are hand written so the women and children can go back and read them over and over again, improving reading and writing skills.
-Let’s write letters of hope to those who are suffering in far away lands and encourage them.
-St. John’s Lutheran School in Winston-Salem, NC is currently writing letters to the children in the feeding program in Kenya.
-The Kenyan children they are writing to also send letters back to them.
-Many of them are students who will live in the Sister2Sister Children’s Home & School in Ngong, Kenya when it is completed.
+The art of letter writing has died since computers have become easily accessible.
+These letters are hand written so the women and children can go back and read them over and over again, improving reading and writing skills.
+Writing letters of hope to those who are suffering in far away lands and encourage them is another way Sister2Sister brings hope and encouragement.